edadma/apion/design-instructions.md

 - no js dependencies other than Node.js
 - no coding until design has been worked out, except for small code snippets during design discussions
 - code from a previous version has been carried forward, only for reference, and can certainly be changed to accommodate the new design
+- always use artifacts for code or text that's longer than twenty line.
+- always use markdown documents